mn519019/Ricky-Yang/Cloud Computing/K8S/pod.md

 ```
 ## ssh into the pod from your master node a.k.a control-plane  ✔
 - It's similar like docker
+- Multiple containers in the same pod uses a same IP
 - <b>i</b> means interactive
 - <b>t</b> means terminal
 ```